 Question: Can I use a melting curve analysis after the Kapa qPCR protocol to determine the quality of my 10x libraries?

-Answer: It is not recommended to run a melting curve analysis after Kapa qPCR quantification on 10x libraries to assess library quality.
-This is because none of the 10x library types will look like a standard Illumina library and would be classified as having an "abnormal" melt curve.
+Answer: It is not recommended to run a melting curve analysis after Kapa qPCR quantification on 10x libraries to assess library quality as none of the 10x library types will look like a standard Illumina library and would be classified as having an "abnormal" melt curve.
+We do recommend using Kapa qPCR for accurate library quantitation, however.

 10X libraries have different insert length distributions: